 Analysis

+UAS:

 Good quality UAS photogrammetry images will be selected and the lengths and widths of individual whales in each good quality photograph will be measured using the program MorphMetriX (Torres and Bierlich 2020).
 We will create age structure and sex curves as well as assessing the ability to determine pregnancy state and body condition.
 We will investigate differences in body width-length (WL) ratio using beta regression models and explore WL ratio as a predictor of pregnancy.
 This will be achieved using the body widths expected to change during pregnancy (20-60% widths/increments along the body axis) to determine if pregnancy can be predicted.
-We will ground truth this with known females with dependent calves.
-We will use linear models to assess differences in length and body width to determine sex and age class and build population level curves to determine the underlying demographics of this population.
+We will train models and estimate classification error using known females with dependent calves as well as the molecular approaches described above.
+These morphometric models will be used to determine sex and age class across the full dataset of sampled individuals and build population level curves to determine the underlying demographics of this population.

+eDNA:

 We will analyze the eDNA samples using existing methods?????
 To provide contextual variables about prey availability in our models.